gapunitec/Placework/README.md

 ## Installation

-- Place PlaceworkClient.lua in ReplicatedFirst
+- Place PlaceworkClient.rbxm in ReplicatedFirst
 - Place Placework.rbxm in ReplicatedStorage
 - Place PlaceworkServer.lua in ServerScriptService
 - Save to Roblox